Skip to content

 The one-line summary

-Capture the SOA before you meet (generally 48 hours ahead), read and display the TPMO disclaimer, record the whole call, retain everything for the required period — and re-verify all of it against current CMS guidance every plan year, because these two rules move and your license is the one on the line.
+Agree and record the SOA before you meet — in writing if it is in person — state the TPMO disclaimer before you discuss any benefits, record the whole call, and keep marketing and sales call audio for at least six years.
+Then re-verify all of it against the current regulation text every plan year, because these rules move and your license is the one on the line.

 This article is marketing guidance, not legal or compliance advice.
 CMS rules, SOA timing, and TPMO obligations are updated frequently; confirm specifics with official CMS sources, your carrier, and your upline before acting.